Priyanka Chopra Stuns In Crystal Gown As Nick Jonas Can’t Hide His Love For Her

 Priyanka Chopra and Nick Jonas attended Ralph Lauren’s 50th-anniversary event a couple of nights ago, and her gown was definitely one to remember.
 The Ralph Lauren dress actually covered her from her neck all the way to her toes, but it was still sexy thanks to its tight fit, detailed Pop Sugar.

 The entire dress was embellished with tons of crystals, giving her a sort of disco-ball like sparkle in the most elegant way possible.
-Her lover Nick Jonas wore a chic white tux with a black bow-tie and some black pants, as the two weren’t overly matchy-matchy but complemented each other’s outfits.
+Nick Jonas wore a chic white tux with a black bow-tie and some black pants.
+The two weren’t overly matchy-matchy but rather complemented each other’s outfits.

 But more so than Priyanka’s gown, it was an adorable moment for the engaged couple since their love story involves Ralph Lauren.
 Back in 2017 during the Met Gala, both Priyanka and Nick were dressed by Ralph Lauren, and they made their debut there together, detailed Harper’s Bazaar.
-And finally during the 50th event, the two actually met the designer, which was likely a great moment for everyone involved.
+And finally, during the 50th event, the two actually met the designer, which was likely a great moment for everyone involved.

 Nick showed some tasteful PDA as he leaned in to kiss Priyanka on the cheek, as she beamed with a huge smile from ear to ear.
 Priyanka kept things minimal as far as makeup and accessories, wearing some bright red lipstick that popped against her black-and-silver gown.
 She also wore some small dangling earrings and some black heels, but no bracelets.
 Later on, the two were seen holding hands and looking very much in love, according to Elle.